WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

 \subsection{Limitations and Future Work}

-\paragraph{Language Coverage.} In this study, we intentionally focused on English and three additional language editions, namely Russian, French, and Chinese.
-We chose the first two as the performance of \textsc{InfoGap} was validated on English, French, and Russian \citep{samir-etal-2024-locating}, and we additionally evaluated the performance of the system on Chinese for this work as some co-authors were proficient in Chinese.
+\paragraph{Language Coverage.} Our study focuses on English and three target languages (French, Russian, and Chinese).
+While these languages span different linguistic families and large Wikipedia communities, they do not capture the full diversity of Wikipedia's language ecosystem.
 Several participants expressed a desire for broader language coverage, particularly for pages in their language of origin.
 For example, one participant noted, \textit{``I would love to see how the Tagalog page could complement it.
 In fact, diverse cultural perspectives on food are more linked to the cultural ecosystem where the food is grounded''} (P7).
-Expanding to more languages will enrich cross-cultural perspectives and align with users’ expectations in future work.
+Expanding to more languages will enrich cross-cultural perspectives and align with users' expectations in future work.
 The underlying \textsc{InfoGap} pipeline is language-agnostic: in principle, it can operate on \emph{any} language that GPT-4 supports, though quality may vary, especially for low-resource languages.
 This is important for future research as smaller language editions remain largely understudied and present additional challenges in their own right \citep{nigatu2024low,khatri2022social}.

 \paragraph{\textsc{WikiGap} content selection.} We selected a random subset of facts to present from other language editions (Sec.~\ref{sec:wikigap:integration:language_fact} for further detail).
 This selection could be improved for greater localization through applying a geoprovenance classifier \citep{sen2015barriers}, thereby emphasizing those facts that are sourced from a geographical region relevant to the language edition.
 This is an important step for future work as our respondents expressed the desire for \textit{localized} Volunteered Geographic Information.